Skip to main content

 1. Interactive Session

-Launch client_admin in interactive mode and manage a Chronicle/Story lifecycle step by step.
+Launch client_cli with a config file and manage a Chronicle/Story lifecycle step by step.

-Once the prompt appears, enter commands one at a time:
+Once the REPL is running, enter commands one at a time:

 -c my_chronicle